Hertfordshire GAA

+The Hertfordshire County Board of the Gaelic Athletic Association (GAA), known as Hertfordshire GAA, is one of the seven county boards outside of Ireland, and is responsible for Gaelic games in South East England outside of London.
+The county board is also responsible for the Hertfordshire county teams.
+With Gloucestershire, Lancashire, London, Scotland, Warwickshire, and Yorkshire, the board makes up the British Provincial Board.

 History

 The county board was created in 1960 when it was deemed that the number of clubs in the region north of London supported a separate league.
 The area is not in fact just Hertfordshire but encompasses Oxfordshire, Buckinghamshire, Bedfordshire, Huntingdonshire and Cambridgeshire.

 Hertfordshire is among the weakest of the British GAA counties, and has been affected by the general trend of reduced emigration from Ireland to the UK since the 1980s.
 A number of Hertfordshire's original clubs have folded – including the Milton Keynes-based team, Erin Go Bragh, in 2005.
 However, the youth sections of the county have proven to be promising and, in 2018, the Hertfordshire under-14s won the Féile Peile na nÓg in County Meath, and followed this by winning a shield competition in Connacht in 2019.

 Football

 Clubs

-Clubs contest the Hertfordshire Senior Football Championship. Éire Óg are the current title holders.
+Clubs contest the Hertfordshire Senior Football Championship.
+St Joseph’s are the current title holders.
 Each year the winners represent the county in the All-Britain Junior Club Football Championship.